paramaggarwal/blog/content/the-unseen/index.md

 ---
-title: "The Unseen"
+title: 'The Unseen'
-description: "You hurried past a person carrying his food, but you didn’t see that you almost made him drop it.
+description: 'You hurried past a person carrying his food, but you didn’t see that you almost made him drop it.
 It’s the unseen.
-Your supposedly funny joke hurt someone, but you didn’t see the faintest of the…"
+Your supposedly funny joke hurt someone, but you didn’t see the faintest of the…'
-date: "2016-02-20T14:04:16.316Z"
+date: '2016-02-20T14:04:16.316Z'
 categories:
   - Life Lessons
   - Self Improvement